Design & Technology June 05, 2020

-Another powerful feature of a headless CMS is to define and fire off webhooks.
-They are simple event-driven systems that send HTTP requests that you define to any URL of your choosing.
-For example, this allows you to notify all your websites that a product description in the CMS has changed and they should clear their cache and retrieve a fresh copy of the data.
+Another powerful feature of a headless CMS is the ability to define and fire off webhooks.
+These are simple event-driven systems that send HTTP requests that you define to any URL of your choosing.
+For example, this allows you to notify all of your websites that a product description in the CMS has changed, and that the cache should be cleared to retrieve a fresh copy of the data.

-What are the downsides and ‘gotchas’ of a headless CMS?
+What Are the downsides of a headless CMS?

 While boasting many advantages, a headless CMS is not perfect.
 It will put some obstacles in your way and make certain scenarios complicated to deal with.
-Difficulty in testing new features without affecting live environments, offline work for your client systems and the fact that your data exists on a server which you do not control are just some of them.
+For example, difficulty in testing new features without affecting live environments, offline work for your client systems, and the fact that your data exists on a server which you don’t control.

-- Testing difficulties: For example, testing your code for various environments (test, integration, production) may not be as straightforward on a headless CMS because many of them do not support this feature.
-More often than not you will be dealing with a single environment and one set of data, which causes issues when developing new features or changing existing ones in a way that forces you to adapt the data models.
+- Testing difficulties: testing your code for various environments (test, integration, production), may not be as straightforward on a headless CMS, because many of them do not support this feature.
+More often than not, you will be dealing with a single environment and one set of data, which causes issues when developing new features or changing existing ones in a way that forces you to adapt the data models.

-Ideally one would do so on an isolated environment so as not to affect the existing data.
-Some headless CMS products on the market may include rudimentary tools for duplicating your data and allowing you to access it separately from the original which solves half the problems related to this drawback.
+Ideally, one would do so on an isolated environment so as not to affect the existing data.
+Some headless systems include tools for duplicating your data and allowing you to access it separately from the original, which solves half the problems related to this drawback.
 However, when making changes to content models or the data itself and the time comes to release the new feature, developers often face problems in propagating those changes back to the original environment without damaging it or causing data corruption.
-You should expect a lot of manual data model adjustments in many headless CMS products you can find on the market right now.
+You can expect manual data model adjustments in some headless CMS systems.

-- Always online problems: Despite the benefits of a constant online presence, it can be a problem when your client software loses access to the internet.
-Unless you put in a lot of effort to cache your data and properly synchronize any changes with the headless CMS it may cause you a lot of headaches when the various mobile apps, services, and applications come online and start injecting old data into the existing system.
-You may get messed up Ids, duplicate data, out of order data, etc.
+- Always online problems: despite the benefits of a constant online presence, it can be a problem when your client software loses access to the internet.
+Unless you put in a lot of effort to cache your data and properly synchronise any changes with the headless CMS, it may cause you a lot of headaches when the various mobile apps, services, and applications come online and start injecting old data into the existing system.
+You may get messed up IDs, duplicate data, out of order data, etc.

-- Data behind a paywall: In case you get a paid product, you will be required to shell out a monthly subscription.
+- Data behind a paywall: in the case of paid solutions, you will be required to shell out a monthly subscription.
 If you don’t pay your subscription, your data may no longer be made available to you.
 It’s as simple as that.
-You may be spared of this downside when using a free product, but, free products often have a stigma of being of lower quality due to low incentives for developers to maintain and update them.
+You may be spared this downside when using a free product, but free products often have a stigma of being of lower quality due to low incentives for developers to maintain and update them.

 ‘Too long, didn’t read’ summary

-A common problem that come with using a headless CMS is the lack of support for data separation for multiple environments (test, acceptation, integration, production, etc.).
+A common problem that comes with using a headless CMS is the lack of support for data separation for multiple environments (test, acceptation, integration, production, etc.).
 It will often be quite a bit of work to alter production without a lot of careful, manual editing of content types.
-Being always online is good when it works as intended, but in case your clients lose connection to the headless CMS API, you may run into issues with data synchronization.
-Finally, if you use a licenced headless CMS your data will be trapped behind a paywall.
+Being always online is good when it works as intended, but if your clients lose connection to the headless CMS API, you may run into issues with data synchronisation.
+Finally, if you use a licenced headless CMS, your data will be behind a paywall.